Elio de Angelis: Formula One

 The 1986 Brabham-BMW, the BT55, was the brainchild of long time Brabham designer Gordon Murray.
 The BT55 was a lowline car with a reduced frontal area, the idea being to have a cleaner airflow over the car to create more downforce, while at the same time reducing the car's drag.
 The chassis proved effective, unlike the I4 BMW turbo that had to be tilted to an angle of 72°.
 This caused severe oil surge and an even greater lack of throttle response than the BMW had become famous for.
 Although the team worked hard to overcome these problems, it was clear from early in the season that Brabham had fallen behind the leading pack.

 Death and aftermath

-In May 1986, during tests at the Paul Ricard circuit in France, the rear wing of de Angelis's BT55 detached at high speed resulting in the car losing downforce on the rear wheels, which instigated a cartwheel over a crash barrier, causing the car to catch fire.
+On 14 May 1986 (three days after the Monaco Grand Prix, in which de Angelis retired on lap 31 due to an engine failure), during tests at the Paul Ricard circuit in France, around noon, the rear wing of de Angelis's BT55 detached at high speed resulting in the car losing downforce on the rear wheels, which instigated a cartwheel over a crash barrier, causing the car to catch fire.
 The impact itself did not kill de Angelis but he was unable to extract himself from the car unassisted.
 The situation was exacerbated by the lack of track marshals on the circuit who could have provided him with emergency assistance.
 A 30-minute delay ensued before a helicopter arrived and de Angelis died 29 hours later, at the hospital in Marseille where he had been taken, from smoke inhalation.
 His actual crash impact injuries were only a broken collar bone and light burns on his back.